sasin91/wow-emulator-communication/Readme.md

 ## Events
-During the lifecycle of a Command, the [CommandCreating, CommandCreated, CommandFiring, CommandFired] events are expected to be  fired.
+During the lifecycle of a Command,

+the [CommandCreating, CommandCreated, CommandFiring, CommandFired] events, are expected to be  fired.

 However the creating & created events are optional for custom commands, in the sense that they're expected to be manually fired.

 A typical place would be in the constructor for these events.

 Additionally, it is possible to disable the events complete,